fixest: A fast and feature-rich framework for econometric estimations in R: Benchmarks

 In this section, we present a set of benchmarks that demonstrate \pkg{fixest}'s performance against alternative state of the art software, across a broad range of settings.
 For the sake of parsimony and reproducibility, we restrict our comparisons to free and open-source software (FOSS) which specialize in fixed-effects estimations.\footnote{The alternatives that we do not benchmark here, including base \proglang{R} routines such as \texttt{(g)lm} and proprietary software such as \proglang{Stata}, are generally slower than our comparison FOSS group for this set of tasks.} Specifically, we benchmark \pkg{fixest} against \pkg{alpaca} \citep{stammann2018FastFeasibleEstimation} and \pkg{lfe} \citep{gaure2013lfe} in \proglang{R}, \pkg{FixedEffectModels} \citep{gomez2024FixedEffectModelsJlFast} and \pkg{GLFixedEffectModels} \citep{boehm2025GLFixedEffectModelsJl} in \proglang{Julia}, and \pkg{PyFixest} \citep{fischer2024Pyfixest} in \proglang{Python}.\footnote{For the sake of clarification, please note that \pkg{PyFixest} is developed by independent authors.
 As the name suggests, it is a port of \pkg{fixest}'s syntax and features into \proglang{Python}, although some of the core internal routines are different; as we documented in Section \ref{sec_theory}.
 The \pkg{PyFixest} team recently began work to replace their existing alternating projections routine with \pkg{fixest}'s fixed-point algorithm.
 This means that the performance of these two libraries should become closer in the near future, as they will both rely on the same method and implementation.} We use the latest available versions of these software, as of 15 January 2026.
 The benchmarks presented here are run on a Windows PC with 128GB of RAM and an Intel\textsuperscript{ \textregistered} Core\textsuperscript{TM} i7-10850H CPU @ 2.70GHz processor.
 Separate benchmarks run on an Apple Mac M4 Pro laptop with 48 GB of RAM yield outcomes that are proportionally very similar.

 Before continuing, we issue the standard disclaimer that benchmarks should always be interpreted with a degree of caution, given the inherent sensitivity to arbitrary data and estimation choices.
 Nonetheless, we believe that we provide a fair and representative overview, which seeks to minimize bias by running multiple benchmarks over many use-cases, using both simulated and real-life data.
 In particular, we present two broad sets of benchmarks.
 The first uses simulated datasets with different convergence properties, providing insight into how the performance of our different software scales with the number of observations.
 The second evaluates performance on a demanding real-life dataset, where we vary the type of model estimation and focus on specific advantages provided by \pkg{fixest}'s feature set.
-All benchmarking code is provided in \pkg{fixest} project website.\footnote{ The simulation benchmarks are in the \href{https://github.com/lrberge/fixest/tree/master/_BENCHMARK_SIM}{\_BENCHMARK\_SIM} folder and the NYC taxi benchmark in the \href{https://github.com/lrberge/fixest/tree/master/_BENCHMARK_TAXI}{\_BENCHMARK\_TAXI} folder. }
+All benchmarking code is provided with the replication packet for this paper.